 The Greek word telios defines successful results in terms of being complete, whole, or mature.
 What does this mean to you?
 How have you demonstrated this in your life?
 Please draw upon significant life experiences, academic learning, goals, your motivation for achieving those goals, and/or the stories of heroes you admire to answer this question.

-Those who are eligible for both scholarships may apply for both but could only be selected for one.
+Those who are eligible for both scholarships may apply for both but can only be selected for one.
 Those who choose to apply to both scholarships may submit the same essay for both applications.

 Both scholarships are merit-based, and applications will be evaluated based on the whole application.
 In addition, some preference will be given to applicants affiliated with clients of Telios Law.
 The scholarship committee reserves the right to determine who best satisfies these criteria.